 It sounds like deployment of the swarm requires both a ground station and a careful initial setup of the drones at known offsets.
 How could the swarm be made easier to deploy and more independent of ground infrastructure?

 In any multirobot deployment the robots need to know where the other robots are.
 We plan to use a localization algorithm that identifies each vehicle relative to its neighbors, with loop-closure algorithms.
 Remember that the vehicles can communicate with each other, and with a base station during flight.

 What are you working on next?

 We are working on robustness, loop closure, dense reconstruction.
-We are developing a loop closure module to reduce the small drift that occurs with visual odometry— right now each robot needs to know its start location, but when the loop closure problem is solved then it is not needed anymore.
+We are developing a loop closure module to reduce the small drift that occurs with visual odometry—right now each robot needs to know its start location, but when the loop-closure problem is solved, then it is not needed anymore.
 These vehicles will be soon deployed to obtain collaborative dense reconstruction of the environment in a distributed fashion in a disaster scenario.
 We are reducing the role of the ground station and we are working on new tactics to increase formation resilience.
-Finally, we enhance the human-robot interaction aspect allowing the team of robots to supports missions in coordination with humans.
+Finally, we enhance the human-robot interaction aspect, allowing the team of robots to support missions in coordination with humans.